 The LeibnizDream project was selected for funding by the European Research Council in the Synergy Grant 2019 call.
-The core research team of LeibnizDream is based at three host institutions: Humboldt University of Berlin (HU), University of Milan-Bicocca (UniMiB), and the Leibniz-Centre General Linguistics (ZAS), Berlin.
+The core research team of LeibnizDream is based at three host institutions: Humboldt University of Berlin (HU), University of Milan-Bicocca (UniMiB), and the coordinating Leibniz-Centre General Linguistics (ZAS), Berlin.
 The three PIs are Artemis Alexiadou (HU), Maria Teresa Guasti (UniMiB), and, as coordinator, Uli Sauerland (ZAS).
 The project launched on January 1st, 2021.

 Compression through language